Poverty in Nigeria: Long-term ethnic conflict and civil unrest

 The people living in the Northern region and rural areas of Nigeria were confirmed to be the poorest according to research.
 Poverty has also been increasing in the North and Northwest areas of the country as they account for 87% of poor people in Nigeria as of 2016.
-The Governor of Borno state Kashim Shettima expressed during one of his press conference that "In Nigeria, proverty wears a northern cap, if you are looking for a poor man, get somebody wearing a northern cap."
+The Governor of Borno state Kashi Shettima expressed during one of his press conference that "In Nigeria, poverty wears a northern cap, if you are looking for a poor man, get somebody wearing a northern cap."